kelsjrichardson/PEP_GPC/README.md

 # Repository use
-Created for use in analyzing PEP GPC data
+Created for use in analyzing PEP [poly(ethylene-co-propylene)] GPC data from Scott UCSB lab

 ## Inputs
 1. .arw GPC output file name